DIRECTOR'S STATEMENT

 By Bob Peak’s death in 1992, the last “Golden Age” of movie poster illustration – thriving until the early 1980s – was already over.
 Commissions were harder to come by, limited to particular genres of films.
 They paid less.
 And for what work there was, the competition remained fierce.
 Until, that is, the age of the pixel effectively killed the artform.

-In many ways, this Golden Age died with a young artist named RICHARD AMSEL.
-And he is the topic of our film.
+In many ways, this Golden Age died with a young artist named RICHARD AMSEL, and he is the subject of our film.

 An illustration in the Smithsonian.
 A cover for TIME.
-Thirty-seven published TV Guide covers.
+Thirty-seven celebrated TV Guide covers.
 Iconic album and concert illustrations.
-Posters for The Sting, Chinatown, McCabe & Mrs. Miller, Murder on the Orient Express, Flash Gordon, The Dark Crystal, Mad Max Beyond Thunderdome.
-And, of course, Raiders of the Lost Ark – named "The Greatest Hand-Drawn Movie Poster of all time" by Total Film in 2011.
+Portraits of such legendary personalities as Bette Midler, Lily Tomlin, and Barbra Streisand.
+Posters for Hello Dolly!, The Sting, Chinatown, McCabe & Mrs. Miller, Murder on the Orient Express, Flash Gordon, The Dark Crystal, Mad Max Beyond Thunderdome, and, most famously, two posters for Raiders of the Lost Ark – the latter named "The Greatest Hand-Drawn Movie Poster of all time" by Total Film in 2011.

-For those who were close to Richard, his death has, in many ways, remained an opened wound.
-That pain is compounded by the way much of his work has been lost – literally and figuratively – in the three decades following his passing.
+For those who were close to Richard Amsel, his death has, in many ways, remained an opened wound.
+That pain is compounded by the way much of his personal work has been lost – literally and figuratively – in the decades following his passing.

 So many people have their own personal spins on “The Richard Amsel Story,” and I suspect a number of them would insist on imbuing this project with only their own rosy perspectives at the expense of the truth.
 I strongly feel that Richard deserves better than that.
 He was not just a remarkably gifted artist, but a fascinating, eccentric, complex individual, with his own unique brand of peculiarities and attributes.
 And despite his considerable success, he also had a great many heartbreaks and unrealized dreams.
 I want audiences to know about the great work that was, and the magnificent work that should have been.